 Focus Setting for a Moving Gecko in Hawaii

-Capturing everything in Sharp Focus
+Landscape Photography in Sharp Focus

 It is important to understand that focus setting is just one of many variables that impacts sharpness of your landscape photos.
 Besides choosing the right focus setting, you also need to pay attention to the subject motion, camera motion, depth of field, and more.
 Besides focus modes and settings on your digital camera, here are a few more practical tips that landscape photographers should follow to get sharp photos:

-- Try setting your auto focus and then switching to manual focus.
 The idea is to get your focus just right and then switch out of auto-mode.
 Many cameras automatically adjust focus when you depress the shutter button part-way.
 Sometimes, landscape photographers set the focus on their subject and then shift their composition before releasing the shutter.
 That’s a good way to focus on something that isn’t in the middle of the frame.
 But if you don’t want to accidentally change your focus, you must make sure you turn off the auto focus option after focusing.
 Of course, many cameras have multiple focus points, so it’s often possible to focus on a specific point within your composition simply by choosing the right focusing point.

-- Pay attention to your Depth of Field.
 The wider your aperture, the narrower your depth of field will be.
 If the point where you focused is sharp but things that are further away or closer aren’t, then you need a narrower aperture.
 You can also back up a little and see if you can get a better focus.

 So if you are trying to focus at night, you might have problems.
 Try using a flashlight to light something in your scene so you can focus on it.
 Then turn the flashlight off before you take the shot.

 As you can see, getting everything sharply in focus for landscape photography is about so much more than just knowing how your camera works.
 Getting really sharp images can be a challenge, but you can make it happen with a little knowledge and practice.
 Our In Sharp Focus and Hperfocal Distance tutorials offers a solid focusing workflow that highlights technical knowledge and encourages creativity.
 Filmed on the beautiful Big Island of Hawaii, this course is specifically designed with landscape photographers in mind.